danielbowie/danielbowie/README.md

 ![Python](https://img.shields.io/badge/code-Python-yellow)
 ![License: MIT](https://img.shields.io/badge/license-MIT-green)

-# Hi, I'm Daniel Bowie
+# Daniel Bowie, PhD

 I'm a postdoctoral researcher at McGill University with a PhD in Cognitive Neuroscience from the University of Illinois Urbana-Champaign.
 My research focuses on neuroimaging and biomarker modeling in aging and Alzheimer's disease.
 I specialize in statistical analysis using R and Python, with a strong interest in data science, reproducibility, and impactful research translation.

 I'm currently transitioning from academia to industry, where I hope to apply my analytical, coding, and scientific communication skills to solve real-world problems.

 > 💡 **Portfolio Overview**
-> This GitHub portfolio features R and Python projects focused on biomarker modeling, neuroimaging, and statistical methods applied to aging and Alzheimer's disease.
+> This GitHub portfolio features R and Python projects focused on biomarker modeling, neuroimaging, and advanced statistical methods applied to aging and Alzheimer's disease.
 Projects include work using ADNI and PREVENT-AD datasets, reproducible pipelines, and hybrid R–Python modeling via `reticulate`.

 ---

 ## Projects & Research Highlights

 - **Sex-Related Differences in Cerebrovascular Health and Cognition**
-  Statistical modeling of cerebrovascular health and cognition using piecewise regression analysis.
+  Statistical modeling of cerebrovascular health and cognition using piecewise regression and structural equation modeling.
   📂 [GitHub Repo](https://github.com/danielbowie/neurovascular_aging_NBD) | 🔗 [OSF Link](https://osf.io/q3sxj/)

 - **Amyloid-Negative / Tau-Positive Classification**